WordPress/openverse/rfcs/analytics/20230307-backend_service.md

 If we move to our own instance sometime in the future, we can [export data](https://plausible.io/docs/export-stats) and migrate that to our instance.

+## Pricing

+[Plausible pricing](https://plausible.io/#pricing) is based on number of events / month.
+Each page view and each custom event recorded counts towards the total quota.
+The annual plan is 10x the monthly price i.e. 2 months free.

+There is no cap on

+- data retention, so we can export it much even after lots of usage.
+- number of users, so the entire team can be onboarded to see the dashboards.

+Considering we have ~15 pages and ~20 custom event types, for a person that looks through the entire site, we can estimate ~35 API hits.
+It can get pricey quite fast.
+Even if we go with the cloud solution to get up and running quickly, switching to self-hosted seems like the more economical option in the long term.

+> We're operating a sustainable project funded solely by the fees that our
+> subscribers pay us.
+And we donate 5% of our revenue.
+>
+> \- Plausible

+On the other hand, if we're being generous, this can be thought of as investment towards an open-source project that has doesn't have any other source of funding.